 Anyone interested in pursuing a permit must move forward immediately with the application process, forming a business team, establishing a financial and business plan, and securing site control and municipal authorization.
 For those not yet positioned to apply, now is the time to evaluate the process and begin the requisite steps for a future application.
 The Department expects to release two additional Requests for Application in the fall of 2018 and the winter of 2019.

-For further information, please contact Jack Fersko, the author of this Alert and Chair of the firm’s Cannabis Industry Practice Group.
+For further information, please contact Jack Fersko, the author of this Alert.

 The possession, sale, manufacture, use or distribution of marijuana is illegal under federal law, which could result in severe financial and criminal penalties.
 The legalization of marijuana under any state or local law does not override the federal law.
 No legal advice we give is intended to provide any guidance or assistance in violating federal law.
 Any legal work or advice the firm may provide related to contracts, financing, leasing, the formation of business entities, dispute resolution or any other legal work that a business may require shall not be construed as advising or encouraging a client to engage in a business or activity that violates any federal or state law.